 Prior to joining CCA, he worked for seven years as the Director of Communications for the Petroleum Equipment Suppliers Association, the oldest oilfield service association in the country.
 He is a member of the Texas Outdoor Writers Association.
 Venker holds a bachelor’s degree in Journalism from Texas A&M University.

 Heather Peterek joined CCA in 2011 as Communications Coordinator, maintaining the organization’s branding and marketing through print and web media.
-She is also the chief editor and designer for Rising TIDE magazine, CCA’s youth publication, consulting editor for TIDE magazine, and CCA National social media director.
+She is also Art Director for CCA’s TIDE Magazine and Chief Editor and Creator/Designer for CCA’s youth publication Rising TIDE Magazine.

 Prior to joining CCA, Peterek owned and ran her own graphic design, web design and marketing company.
 Born and raised on Galveston Island, Texas, Peterek is a lifelong angler with a passion for marine habitat conservation.
 She is a member of the Texas Outdoor Writers Association and has been a CCA member for as long as she can remember.

 Before joining CCA, Paxton was senior counsel to the U.S. Senate Committee on Commerce, Science and Transportation.
 He spent more than five years in the U.S. Senate working on legislative and policy issues focused primarily on natural resources, environment and fisheries matters.
 As senior counsel on the Commerce Committee, he worked on the development and drafting of the Magnuson-Stevens Fishery Conservation and Management Reauthorization Act of 2006.
 He also oversaw several subcommittees that dealt with fisheries issues and policy, and worked almost exclusively on the Magnuson-Stevens Act for the chairman of the committee at that time, Senator Ted Stevens (R-AK).